Top Chef Masters season 5

 The fifth season of Top Chef Masters premiered on July 24, 2013, with 13 award-winning chefs competing in weekly challenges to win the grand prize of $100,000 for their charity and the title of "Top Chef Master".
 Gail Simmons appeared as the new head critic for the competition.
 In addition, Lesley Suter, the food and dining editor for Los Angeles Magazine, joined the judging panel alongside James Oseland, Ruth Reichl, and Francis Lam.

 Each Top Chef Masters contestant had their sous-chef compete in a series of separate challenges called the "Battle of the Sous Chefs".
 Hosted by regular Top Chef judge Hugh Acheson, the results of each webisode directly impacted the competitors of the main competition.
 The winner of each round rewarded their respective head chef with immunity from elimination, while the sous-chefs with the lowest performances earned them a disadvantage, such as less time to prep or shop for ingredients.

 Contestants

 13 established chefs, along with their selected sous-chefs, competed in the fifth season of Top Chef Masters.
 Bryan Voltaggio originally competed in Top Chef: Las Vegas, the sixth season of the original Top Chef series.
 David Burke previously competed in the second season of Top Chef Masters, while Sue Zemanick appeared in the show's third season.
-Sous-chef Jorel Pierce vied for a spot on Top Chef: Seattle, the tenth season of Top Chef, but was eliminated during the qualifying rounds.
+Jennifer Jasinski's sous-chef Jorel Pierce vied for a spot on Top Chef: Seattle, the tenth season of Top Chef, but was eliminated during the qualifying rounds.
+Odette Fada's sous-chef Benedetto 'Bene' Bartolotta would later compete on Top Chef: New Orleans.
+Sue Zemanick's sous-chef would later compete in Padma's Picks to determine the 2 local New Orleans chefs that will represent the city in Top Chef: New Orleans, but he was not selected.